-There are no other IFRSs or IFRIC interpretations that have been issued and are effective for the year ended December 31, 2013 which had a material impact on the Company b.
+b.
 IFRS standards, amendments and interpretations issued but not yet effective i.
 IFRS 9 - Financial Instruments

-At the date of authorization of these consolidated financial statements, the IASB has issued the following new Standard which is not yet effective for the relevant reporting periods.
+At the date of authorization of these consolidated financial statements, the IASB has issued the following new Standards which are not yet effective for the relevant reporting periods.